jessica1123/stfpeak.github.io/_posts/2017-04-08-git-skills.md

 ---
-published: false
 layout:     post
-subtitle: How to use git to update the blogs
+title:      "How to use git to update blogs"
-date: '2017-04-08 23:30:20 -0800'
+subtitle:   "use git and github  "
+date:       2017-04-08 23:37:00 -0800
-author: Dafeng
+author:     "Dafeng"
-header-img: img/post-bg-nextgen-web-pwa.jpg
+header-img: "img/post-bg-nextgen-web-pwa.jpg"
-header-mask: 0.3
-catalog: true
 tags:
     - git
     - linux
 ---

 # Blog git操作